kylebarron/stata-exec/README.md

 - Notifications
   - If checked, a pop-up notification will appear when a paragraph or function is not identified.
 - Skip Comments
-  - If this and Advance Position are checked, the after running a line, the cursor will move to the next uncommented line.
+  - If this and Advance Position are checked, after running a line the cursor will move to the next uncommented line.
 - Paste Speed
   - This is only applicable for XQuartz.
 This value changes the amount of time the program waits between switching to the XQuartz window, pasting code, and sending "enter".
 The only way to send code to XQuartz is to use the clipboard, and the responsiveness of this process will depend on the speed of your internet connection.
 If the copy-pasting isn't working, try increasing the value.
 Decreasing the value will run your code faster.
 Value must be between 0.1 and 10.